hschneider/neutralino-autoupdate/README.md

 ## Update-Server Setup

 Copy all content from the **_server/demo** folder to your update server.
-Don't forget the **.htaccess-file.** The update zip-files are placed in the same folder as the manifest.
+The update zip-files are placed in the same folder as the manifest.

 If you are already live with autoupdate-enabled apps in the wild, disable the manifest by setting